 |Gross monthly wage from 25-29||Gross monthly wage 30 years old and above

-UniSIM has been around for quite some time, although full-time degrees just became available in 2014.
+UniSIM has been around for quite some time, although full-time degrees only became available in 2014.
 UniSIM is still considered as a ‘private’ university but with promises from the government to convert it to a public local university.
 As of now, UniSIM is still considered private and is in transit towards becoming a local university.
 It’s simply a matter of time before UniSIM is given the status of ‘public autonomous university’.
-(Update: It has now achieved this status!)
+(Update: It has now achieved this status as SUSS!)

-UniSIM is currently providing full-time degree courses in accountancy, marketing and (soon) Human Resource.
+SUSS is currently providing 8 full-time degree courses.
 Those who are strapped for cash might want to choose UniSIM over other alternatives due to their subsidies from MOE.
-Being considered a local university, graduates from UniSIM might have a better shot at government and civil sector jobs.
-Ministries already send their employees to get their degrees from UniSIM regularly.
-Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider UniSIM as a good alternative.
-According to UniSIM, the average poly GPA admitted was 3.4 out of 4.
+Being considered a local university, graduates from SUSS might have a better shot at government and civil sector jobs.
+Ministries already send their employees to get their degrees from SUSS regularly.
+Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider SUSS as a good alternative.
+According to SUSS, the average poly GPA admitted was 3.4 out of 4.
 In comparison to the accountancy courses at NUS at 3.86, NTU at 3.79 and SMU at 3.72.
+(2014)

 Source of Data: